schae234/SweepR/README.md

 ###EHH\_Permute
-Calculates a raw EHH via permutation of the raw data for a specific haplotype *Arguments:*
+Calculates a raw EHH via permutation of the raw data for a specific haplotype.
+*Arguments:*
  - Raw - a 'raw' sweep object which we will permute
  - haplotype - the haplotype to permute on